Code-Institute-Submissions/treasure-hunt/README.md

 * [Bootstrap 4.4.1](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - The framework that provides basic styling and objects that I built upon.
 Useful for creating a dynamic game that works on desktop size screens down to mobile.
 * [Font Awesome](https://fontawesome.com/icons?d=gallery) - Used for the volume, mute and help button icons.
 * [Google Fonts](https://fonts.google.com/) - Chose the fonts carefully from Google Fonts and embedded them to the CSS page and used them throughout the site.
-* [Google Maps API](https://developers.google.com/maps/documentation/javascript) - Added Google Maps API that is customisable by changing features visibility and colours.
+* [Google Maps API](https://developers.google.com/maps/documentation/javascript) - Added Google Maps API that is customisable by changing features visibility and colors.
 Added custom markers with titles for the location and customised font.
 The markers are part of the game and clickable.

 ## Testing

-Tested was carried out on desktop and mobile for the duration of the build of the game.
-After each function was made the game was tested to ensure that it worked as desired, and as the user would expect.
+Testing was carried out on desktop and mobile for the duration of the build of the game.
+After each function was developed the game was tested to ensure that it worked as desired, and as the user would expect.
 I work on a mac using OS X and built the game on gitpod using Chrome.
 When I deployed the website it worked exactly as expected.
 I tested throughout using iPhone X, Samsung Galaxy A40 and MacBook Pro.